DanielleMathey95/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesn't return anything, whereas .map utilizes different values and returns a new array

 2. What is the difference between a function and a method?

+A function is called by name, using parameters to return data when you return it.
+A method is also called by a name but it is associated with an object

 3. What is closure?

+Closure gives you access to an outer function scope.

 4. Describe the four rules of the 'this' keyword.

+Global Context- If a function within the 'this' keyword is called from the global scope then 'this' will point to the window object.
+"New" Method- Creating an object of a function using the "new" keyword, 'this' will point to that particular object.
+Implicit Binding- Whenever you use a dot function, the object before the dot is 'this'.
+Call and Apply- These two methods take arguments and can override the value of 'this' set by dot method invocation.

 5. Why do we need super() in an extended class?

+We need it to pass any new attributes back to the constructor of the parent object.

 ## Project Set up